-For a main course, turkey remains the star but some ingredients and guidelines can ramp up elegance and flavor.
+For the main course, turkey remains the star but some ingredients and guidelines can ramp up elegance and flavor.
 Start by choosing a heritage breed turkey, which retain historic characteristics no longer present in the majority of commercially raised birds.
 There is evidence that heritage breeds like Standard Bronze, Narragansett, Black Spanish and White Holland are better for you and their flavor is definitely worth the extra money.
 Look at Heritage Foods for options to be shipped to your door or visit your local farmer’s market.

 Although there are many opinions surrounding wet brine versus dry brine for a roast turkey, I prefer a dry brine.
 Besides avoiding the hassle of storing a giant pot filled with water and raw poultry in your fridge overnight, a 24-hour dry brine allows salt to penetrate the fibers more readily and slowly work its way into the meat.
 This method also helps build a bridge to many wines you wouldn’t normally pair with poultry.
 Try adding a variety of fresh herbs like rosemary and thyme, fresh ground pepper and garlic to the brine.
 Once roasted, the brine flavor shines through, allowing you to serve a variety of wine with the main course.
 A tip: For quicker cooking with juicier meat, I suggest butterflying or spatchcocking your bird.

 Recipes for sides are where you can really highlight non-traditional Thanksgiving dinner ideas.
 Think mashed potatoes with a twist or unexpected vegetable combos that pair well with wine and keep people clamoring for seconds.
 Here are three re-inventive recipes to convert boring mashed potatoes into an elegant side dish.
 Explore spuds with Meyer lemon with toasted hazelnuts that pair with Jordan Chardonnay or sautéed mushrooms, caramelized shallots and herbs to stand up to a hearty Jordan Cabernet Sauvignon.
 Acorn squash also makes for a delicious and colorful substitute for potatoes in our recipe.
-Reimagine the ordinary tater with one of three easy renditions — the addition of only a few ingredients can make a world of difference.
+Reimagine the ordinary tater with one of three easy renditions–the addition of only a few ingredients can make a world of difference.

 Cranberry sauce is a staple that made Americans avoid due to its texture and sweetness.
 You can get the same pop of purple color on your table with a beautiful beet salad.
 This fall salad’s grilled shallots and nuts complement the toasted oak nuances in red wine, making it a lovely cabernet salad pairing.